-An amended version drawing on comments from these meetings formed the basis for a wider consultation that involved eight events across Scotland and giving opportunities for practitioners with a specific focus on youth work, adult learning or community development to participate in a discussion relating the Code to that context.
+The Code was developed using an inclusive, participatory process, designed to ensure that it reflects the reality of our contexts and practice.
+A draft Code was presented to CLD Standards Council Committees in 2010.
+An amended version drawing on comments from these meetings formed the basis for a wider consultation that involved eight events across Scotland, giving opportunities for practitioners with a specific focus on youth work, adult learning or community development to participate in a discussion relating the Code to that context.
 In addition there was an online discussion.
-For more information on discussion and issues raised, you can download the report on the consultation process here: http://www.cldstandardscouncil.org. uk/Registration/Code\of\Ethics/Code-of-Ethics

-The Code was amended to take account of comments received through the consultation and the final version was approved by the Standards Council in 2011.
+You can download the report on the consultation process from the CLD Standards Council website.
+The Code was amended to take account of comments received through the consultation and the final version was approved by the CLD Standards Council in 2011.